JoePhelan16/Disruption-Distortion-Audio-Plugin/README.md

 #### Additional Steps:
 - **VST/AU Setup**: Some platforms may require additional SDKs (like the VST3 SDK) for exporting to VST or AU formats.
 You may need to configure paths to these SDKs in Projucer under the exporter settings.

+## Features
+- Drive knob for controlling distortion intensity.
+- Level knob for managing output gain.
+- Built-in tremolo and chorus effects with tempo control.

+## Usage
+- Adjust the `Drive` knob for distortion level.
+- Use the `Level` knob for output gain control.
+- Press the "Disruption" button to enable or disable the `Tremolo` and `Chorus` effects for modulation.
+- Adjust the Disruption knob for tremolo tempo.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for any features or bug fixes.

+## License
+This project is licensed under the MIT License.

+## Credits
+This project was made using the [JUCE framework](https://juce.com/), and inspiration was drawn from various open-source JUCE projects and plugins.

+## Acknowledgements
+- [JUCE Framework](https://juce.com/) for the audio plugin foundation.
+- [Alexei Radashkovsky](https://github.com/alexeiradashkovsky/mxrdistortionplus) for inspiration on the distortion/clipping algorithm, licensed under the MIT License.
+- [Nicole Lassandro](https://github.com/HackAudio/juce-pedal-demo) for inspiration on the GUI, licensed under the MIT License.